alvarorc19/capstone-code/README.md

 - cmake
 - hdf5

-To generate the configuration you will need:
+To generate the documentation you will need:
 - doxygen
 - Graphviz